 The possibilities are seemingly limitless when you start considering what toys to put in your playroom for a toddler.
 Should they be learning colors and shapes?
 What will keep them happy and engaged?
 What toys will be more than a passing phase?
 There is a lot to consider, especially if you want to find things that will be well loved, grow with your child, and meet their developmental needs.
+To help you decide, we have put together information about the best developmental toys for toddlers.

 Like babies, toddlers are still exploring their world.
 Now that they can walk and talk, their world is rapidly expanding.
 They start to be interested in things outside their home such as big trucks and animals at the zoo.